fluid-checkout/fluid-checkout/readme.txt

 * Fixed: Missing styles for RTL languages, instead use the main file when the RTL file does not exist.
 * Fixed: Set default limit for number of options on TomSelect dropdown fields to `999999`, previous was set to default of `50` options.
 * Fixed: Order Pay and Order Received pages are displayed empty when the theme does not support the block editor.
+* Fixed: Spacing around form fields on some themes.

 = 3.1.6 - 2024-03-07 =